 This post was updated in February of 2022.
 An earlier version contained ideas that no longer reflect the most current thinking on language use in schools.

 When you talk to your closest friends, you probably sound a little different than you do when you talk to your boss.
-You have learned that in order to communicate effectively, you need to code switch to fit different audiences.
-Here are some other examples:
+You’ve most likely learned that in order to communicate effectively, you need to code switch to fit different audiences.

-Know Your Terms is my effort to build a user-friendly knowledge base of terms every educator should know.
+Know Your Terms is our effort to build a user-friendly knowledge base of terms every educator should know.
 New items will be added on an ongoing basis.
-If you heard some term at a PD and didn’t want to admit that you didn’t know what it meant, send it to me via the contact form and I’ll research it for you.
+To suggest a term for this series, send it to us via the contact form.